UOA-CS732-SE750-Students-2023/project-group-green-gorillas/README.md

 ***

 ## How to run the app
+You can follow the implement command and also can follow the [implement video](https://github.com/UOA-CS732-SE750-Students-2023/project-group-green-gorillas/wiki/Implement-video).

 We use docker to run the server
-- if you do not have docker installed, please go to https://docs.docker.com/desktop/install/windows-install/ to install the docker
+- If you do not have docker installed, please go to https://docs.docker.com/desktop/install/windows-install/ to install the docker
 - Make sure your docker daemon is running

 We use `yarn` as node management tool